Soetnowzen/SmartPower/doc/post_mortem/henningphan.markdown

 6 To be without version control is like not having electricity

 ###Scrum###
 1 Advantage is that we have a pool we can choose our work from.
 Also because all our ideas was summarized on the pivotaltracker it helped me visualize the product, it's also a consistent way to get information.
-I also like that we are helping the customer to give them what they doesn't know they want yet
+I also like that we are helping the customer to give them what they doesn't know they want yet.
+It's smart to have a working application after every sprint.
+It gives a feeling that we are building with Lego and adding features on top which is quite convenient with Git and branches.
 2 Didn't really understand the point system at first.
 The daily meetings I was forced to participate \*early\* in the morning, three meetings a week would have been sufficient.
 Short meetings, only 15 minutes they said, someone always had to pull a joke.
 3 It was an efficient way to keep track of tasks and keep our priorities straight.
 In my other course that's where we failed a little.
 It gave us a slow start because some user stories distributed were dependent on others not yet implemented.
 Was not hard to grasp the concept
 4 Every project that has more than a few tasks.
 My favorite way to work is to write down all the tasks and then erase them one after another when finished.
 Scrum is all that